firststepcoding/top9/readme.md

 # Extended Functionality

 This is the creative part of the project.
-Once you have the basic functionality working, it's up to you were you a take it!
+Once you have the basic functionality working, it's up to you where you a take it!

 Here are a few ideas to get started: